 Learning about the wonderful history of the festival excited me and made me a bit nervous at the same time.
 I wanted to make sure that I could deliver something that honored this musical series and this region as best as possible.
 Andrea gave me a very clear idea of what she did and did not want in terms of the direction of the art.
 She definitely wanted an image that paid homage to Los Angeles’ great jazz legacy, but also something that conveyed that the music was very much an art form of today through younger musicians.

 In developing a concept for the artwork, I knew that I wanted to convey the idea that jazz is very much a group project and that it was a music that crossed generations of players and listeners, alike.
-I initially started with the idea of doing something in a more realistic form of illustration I had become of aware of the work of artist/illustrator Martina Ardissono I thought Martina’s style would add something to the concept I had in mind, so I contacted and hired her.
+I initially started with the idea of doing something in a more realistic form of illustration I had become of aware of the work of artist/illustrator Martina Ardissono, who is based in Argentina.
+I thought Martina’s style would add something to the concept I had in mind, so I contacted and hired her.

 The first sketch I sent Martina was a bit generic, with rather generic musicians, but after a conversation with Andrea, I decided to refine it a bit more than the original sketch and include her idea of adding representations of two of the festivals recently departed stalwarts, singer Ernie Andrews and ground-breaking trumpet player Clora Bryant.
 So I modeled the male singer on Mr. Andrews in my updated sketch and the trumpeter on Ms. Bryant.
 I then sent it off to Martina to translate my sketch below in her own visual language: